-None of the lagoons at the Dairy are currently included in the Washington Department of Ecology inventory of regulated dams.
-Review of Table 1 shows that some of the lagoons at the Dairy exceed the 10 acre-feet volume threshold.
+Review of Table 1 indicates that some additional lagoons at the Dairy may exceed the 10 acrefeet volume threshold.
 However, the volume used to determine if a structure exceeds 10 acre-feet of storage is the volume of wastewater stored behind a dam from the elevation measured from the lowest point of the outside limit of the impoundment barrier to the maximum attainable water surface elevation of the reservoir pool that could occur during extreme operating conditions.
-Taking this into consideration, it does not currently appear that any of the lagoons will exceed the 10 acre-feet volume threshold as the majority of the lagoons at the facility are completed at or near existing ground surface.
+The majority of lagoons at the Dairy are constructed with the majority of their holding capacity at or below the topographic ground surface.